 - Bewitched Amphibians: The CLEESH spell turns a person into a frog or a newt.

-- Controllable Helplessness: In Sorcerer it is possible for the protagonist to end up in the Chamber of Living Death.
-There, the protagonist will be horribly torn apart and devoured by hideous parasites, only to not die but regenerate, over and over again, being unable to do anything about it because 'Your agony is too great to concentrate on such an action'.
-Even the RESTORE, RESTART, and QUIT commands are blocked.
+- In Sorcerer it is possible for the protagonist to end up in the Chamber of Living Death.
+There, the protagonist will be horribly torn apart and devoured by hideous parasites, only to not die but regenerate, over and over again, being unable to do anything about it because 'Your agony is too great to concentrate on such an action.'

 - Darker and Edgier: Than Zork.
 You're thwarting the plans of Evil Overlords instead of just searching for treasure in a cave and getting rid of a senile wizard along the way.

 - Spellbreaker is this for the trilogy itself.
 The ultimate source of the problems is Inherent in the System, since any sufficiently powerful sorcerer will have an evil shadow; and even if you were to win, it would only be a matter of time until one managed to destroy everything.
 Of course, you don't even manage to win cleanly, leading to a Bittersweet Ending.